jonathanking/sidechainnet/README.md

 ## Directions to Reproduce SidechainNet

 If you are only interested in using and interacting with SidechainNet data, please see the above examples.
-However, if you would like to reproduce our work and generate SidechainNet, or if you would like to make modifications to the dataset, please follow the directions below to generate SidechainNet from scratch.
+However, if you would like to reproduce our work or if you would like to make modifications to the dataset, please follow the directions below to generate SidechainNet from scratch.

 [How to reproduce and generate SidechainNet](./how_to_reproduce.md)